Frequently Asked Questions

 How long does the program last?

 Mentee applications, Mentee/Mentor mixers, selections and matches are due and held in the fall to prepare for a January kick-off.
-The program runs on a 10-month cycle with Mentor/Mentee meetings and Mentee networking events from January – September.
+The program runs from January – September with Mentor/Mentee meetings and Mentee networking events.

 How many mentor applicants do you accept?